 Omega-3 Fatty Acids for HorsesBy Kentucky Equine Research Staff · October 27, 2006

 In recent years, horse owners and veterinarians have embraced the notion of using fat in the diets of horses and ponies.
 Fat is scarce in forages and is therefore a seemingly unnatural feedstuff for horses, but its nutritional advantages are irrefutable.
-Think of this: some horses are completely relieved of painful muscle conditions when switched from a diet laden in starch to one rich in fat; other horses are more attentive to the demands asked of them by their handlers and riders when calories are provided by fat; and many insulin-resistant horses thrive on high-fat rations.
+Think of this: some horses are completely relieved of painful muscle conditions when switched from a diet laden in starch to one rich in fat; other horses are more attentive to the demands asked of them by their handlers and riders when calories are provided by fat; and many performance horses thrive on high-fat rations.

 Now that the advantages of fat are accepted almost universally by horsemen, scientists are delving deeper into how certain fats help horses.
 Researchers have focused their attention on two distinct families of fatty acids: the omega-3 family and the omega-6 family.
 The omega-3 family stems from alpha-linolenic acid (ALA), and the omega-6 family originates from linoleic acid (LA).
 ALA and LA are considered “essential fatty acids” because they are instrumental in the life cycle, yet they cannot be manufactured in the body and must be obtained from dietary sources.
 Significant members of the omega-3 family are eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA).
 Interestingly, the horse's body can convert ALA to EPA and DHA when sufficient quantities of ALA are consumed.